 About Gracie

-Gracie is a female Goldendoodle about 2 years old.
+Gracie is a female Goldendoodle over 2 years old.
 Carefully selected as a great representative of her breed, Natalie decided to make her part of their program.
 Natalie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level